Unbesteveable/utxo-live/README.md

 ## Overview

 A new feature in Bitcoin Core 0.20 allows users to dump the chain state using the command `dumptxoutset`.
 The database cointaining the chain state is called the UTXO set (Unspent Transaction Outputs).
-This github project takes the ouput of `dumptxoutset` and generates heatmap of the UTXO set in order to visualize all of the bitcoin in the blockchain image.
+This github project takes the ouput of `dumptxoutset` and generates a heatmap of the UTXO set.
+Thus all of the bitcoin in the blockchain is visualized in a single image.

 ## Security

-With the new `dumptxouset` command, the python image generating script no longer requires an RPC passwords or access to any of Core's databases.
-The script simple reads the dump file without interacting with Core at all.
-Thus no private keys, passwords, or wallet addresses are exchanged between Core and the python script.
+With the new `dumptxouset` command, the python script no longer requires an RPC password or access to Core's databases.
+The script simply reads the dump file without interacting with Core at all.
+No private keys, passwords, xpubs, or wallet addresses are exchanged between Core and the python script.

 <!-- Requirements -->
 ## Requirements